leonardovido/Garfield-Comic-Strip-Problem/README.md

 This project addresses a variation on the Garfield comic problem.
 That is, to re-orientate the comic and place all instances of Garfield on a blackened background, while retaining foreground elements so that the comic remains readable.

 A four-stage solution is proposed: re-orientate the comic and crop the image to the comic; find the frames of the comic; detect if Garfield is present in each frame; and to blacken the background of Garfield in the frame if Garfield is present.
-(See pptx file)
+(See Garfield Comic Strip Problem.pdf file)

 The solution employs are broad range of image processing techniques which include: Thresholding, Morphological Operations, 1D Feature Extraction, Canny Edge Detection, Unsupervised Machine Learning and the application of Masks and Overlays.